-The College's 2016 goal is to have its faculty members reflect within 10% of the College's student body population.
-Long range strategies to reach the goal are to revisit the College's current recruitment efforts that may target and attract an increased number of women to available faculty positions.
+The College's 2016 goal is to have its EAM, Instructional Staff, and Instructional Staff with Continuing Contract reflect within 10% of the College's student body population.
+Long-range strategies to reach this goal include revisiting the College's current recruitment efforts that target and attract an increased number of women and other minorities to available faculty positions.

-Division of Florida Colleges Instructions for 2015-2016 College Annual Equity Update
+Division of Florida Colleges Instructions for 2016-2017 College Annual Equity Update